tytydraco/yessleep/out/Im_the_last_living_person_that_survived_the_fulcrum_shift_of_1975_and_Im_detailing_those_events_here_before_I_pass_In_short_fear_the_ACTS176_protocol_Part_2.md

 Before I reached that frequency, though, I unintentionally eavesdropped on another clandestine message.

-I wouldn’t be one percent sure of its relation to the shift until the following morning.
+I wouldn’t be one-hundred percent sure of its relation to the shift until the following morning.

 It was a male voice, monotone and emotionless.
 Maybe it was Ulysses, maybe it wasn’t.
 All I know is it kept repeating the same message with a slight variation every sixty seconds on the dot.